 Tamil Malayalam

-83 33
+නු 8

 U+0B9C U+0D1C

 ഖ ഖ

 U+0BB5 U+0D16

-Ю Ю
+Ф Б

 U+0BAE U+0D25

-ി ി
+ា ੀ

-U+0BBF 0d3f
+U+∂BBF 0D3F

 െ െ

 U+0BC6 0D46

 േ േ

 U+0BC7 0D47

-Та Table 21: Proposed Cross-script variants
+Table 20: Cross script variants

-In addition to the above cases, Tamil and Malayalam scripts have a possible set of code points which look similar but not similar enough to be recommended as cross-script variants.
-They are listed in Table 21: Tamil Variants based on pure visual similarity, in Appendix A.
+In addition to above cases, Tamil and Malayalam scripts have a possible set of cross-script variants which look similar but not similar enough to be recommended as cross-script variants.
+The "Table 20: Tamil Cross-script Variants" in "Appendix B: Cross-script Variants" lists them.

-6.5 Variant Disposition:6.5.1 Blocked variant
+6.5 Variant Disposition:

-Variants mentioned in Table 15 and Table 16 are cases of homoglyphs and hence it is proposed that these be "blocked" variants.
+As variants mentioned in Table 15, Table 16 and categories are of confusingly similar, albeit of a peculiar nature, it is proposed that they be considered of "blocking" nature.

 There is no preference among these variants.
-Whichever label containing either of these variants is chosen earlier, the other one equivalent variant label should be "blocked".
+Whichever label containing either of these variants is chosen earlier, the other one equivalent variant label should be blocked.